umbraco/UmbracoDocs/umbraco-cloud/README.md

 Since we set up the entire project, we recommend that you get to know your project before you start building.

 To start working with and building your site, you can either work directly in the backoffice on the Cloud environment or you can [clone down the project to your local machine](set-up/working-locally.md).
-For Mac users, see [Working with Mac](set-up/working-with-mac.md).
+For Linux or macOS users, see [Working with Linux/macOS](set-up/working-with-linux-macos.md).

 ### Umbraco Cloud Portal Project